miker704/Strife/patch_V5_notes.md

     - Added snowManIntro.png.
     - Added snowManIntroInfinite.png.
     - Added new tool tip for avatar decoration and profile preview effect item cards for the gift button.
+    - Added styles for new tool tip for avatar decoration and profile preview effect item cards for the gift button.